 Conforming Versus FHA Mortgage Due To Higher Loan Limits

-Both HUD and FHFA has increased FHA and Conforming Loan Limits for three years in a row due to rising home prices.
+Both HUD and FHFA have increased FHA and Conforming Loan Limits for three years in a row due to rising home prices.

-- However, conventional loans has much higher loan limits capped at $484,350
+- However, conventional loans have much higher loan limits capped at $484,350

 - Down payment requirements on FHA Loans is 3.5%